nf-core/website/markdown/events/2021/bytesize-1-nf-core-into.md

 Yeah I mean that is quite a specific question.
 Not so much nf-core, but that is more of a Nextflow issue we are going to talk about.
 One of the first talks will be about how to set up core configs.
 So we have a few different ways to bring in Nextflow configuration into the <b>nf-core</b> pipelines and to make that easy for you.

-We have plenty of people using nf-core pipelines on Slurm, myself included and so that would be a good place to start.
+We have plenty of people using <b>nf-core</b> pipelines on Slurm, myself included and so that would be a good place to start.
 There is a talk coming up about that and also head over to Slack, we have a channel called configs which is designed for questions like this.

 Renuka:
 Okay thank you and there do not seem to be any more questions in our chat here.